shieldgenerator7/Ersatzica/World/MagicItems.md

 Wolf

 A wolf skull that renders evidence of humanoid presence invisible to those outside its perimeter.
+It only works on sight, but does not conceal scent or sounds.

 # Quivester’s Feather